akketza/stop-blue-spam/README.md

 # Installation:

+    Simply visit the Chrome Web Store and search for "Privacy Twitter Filter".
-    Download the extension files from the repository.
+    Click on the extension and then click on the "Add to Chrome" button.
-    Unzip the downloaded files to a folder on your computer.
-    Open Google Chrome.
-    Go to the Chrome menu (three vertical dots) > More Tools > Extensions.
-    Enable Developer mode by toggling the switch in the top right corner.
-    Click on "Load unpacked" and select the folder where you unzipped the extension files.
-    The extension should now be installed and ready to use.
+    Once installed, the extension will be ready to use immediately.

 # Usage: